 Risks of Working with Ayahuasca

 Ayahuasca is one of the safest medicines in the world when used in traditional ceremonies.
 And while one can easily overdose on over the counter drugs like aspirin or acetaminophen, it is nearly impossible to overdose on Ayahuasca.
 Studies attempting to determine its LD50, which is the lethal dosage for 50% of a given test population, were unsuccessful.
 Notwithstanding the absence of toxicity, there are risks.
 Every year there are reports of deaths from Ayahuasca, though infrequently.
 In the cases in which details are available, there are usually complicating factors related to the person’s health and/or the nature of the Ayahuasca brew taken.

 While Ayahuasca is physically quite safe for most people, Ayahuasca is not for everyone.
-Any person who is taking medication that changes the composition of their brain chemicals, such as SSRIs or SNRIs, could experience a dangerously high level of serotonin after consuming Ayahuasca.
+Any person who is taking medication that changes the composition of their brain chemistry, such as SSRIs or SNRIs, could experience a dangerously high level of serotonin after consuming Ayahuasca.
 Therefore, it is necessary to have fully come off of these types of medicines prior to consuming Ayahuasca.
 Those with advanced diseases like terminal cancers, progressive heart failure, and severe high blood pressure, can also be vulnerable to the experience.